ShameekConyers/sic-optimization/docs/index.md

 time complexity $O'(n) = cn$ and hence $O(n) = cn^2$ where $c$ is an arbitrary
 constant such that $c \in R^+$.
 While this is substantially better than $O(n) = cn!$ for the exact algorithm it starts to become unfeasible as $n \rarr \infty$.
-Hence we can suppose that a learning heuristic such as the Ant System could be useful as an alternative in an optimization problem.
+While we can suppose that a learning heuristic such as the Ant System could be useful as an alternative in an optimization problem, our implementation of Simulated Annealing seems to only increase linearly in time giving us $O(n)=cn$ which is much better especially as time goes on.
+Furthermore, we can also see Simulated Annealing performs much better than the other two heuristics and hence we can see the this would be the preferred heuristic to use, especially since it can be generalized to any optimization problem which you can boil down to traversing a state space where you can be informed by a loss function.